 - 1. Hearings will be closed to the public. - 2.
-Admission to the hearing of persons other than the parties involved will be at the discretion of the Conduct Review Council (CRC) and the Director of Student Conduct and Community Standards. - 3.
-In hearings involving more than one Respondent, the standard procedure will be to hear the complaints jointly; however, the Director of Student Conduct and Community Standards may permit hearings for each Respondent be conducted separately.
+Admission to the hearing of persons other than the parties involved will be at the discretion of the Hearing Panel members and the Director of Student Advocacy and Accountability. - 3.
+In hearings involving more than one Respondent, the standard procedure will be to hear the complaints jointly; however, the Director of Student Advocacy and Accountability may permit hearings for each Respondent be conducted separately.
 In joint hearings, separate determinations of responsibility will be made for each Respondent. - 4.
 The Complainant and Respondent have the right to an advisor of their own choosing. - 5.
-The Complainant, the Respondent, the CRC and the Director of Student Conduct and Community Standards (or designee) will have the privilege of presenting witnesses and questioning all parties and present witnesses.
-Unduly repetitive witnesses can be limited at the discretion of the Council Chairperson or the Director of Student Conduct and Community Standards (or designee). - 6.
-Pertinent records, exhibits, and written statements may be accepted as information for consideration by the CRC and the Director of Student Conduct and Community Standards.
+The Complainant, the Respondent, the Hearing Panel and the Director of Student Advocacy and Accountability (or designee) will have the privilege of presenting witnesses and questioning all parties and present witnesses.
+Unduly repetitive witnesses can be limited at the discretion of the Hearing Panel Chair or the Director of Student Advocacy and Accountability (or designee). - 6.
+Pertinent records, exhibits, and written statements may be accepted as information for consideration by the Hearing Panel and the Director of Student Advocacy and Accountability.
 Formal rules of evidence are not observed.
-The Director of Student Conduct and Community Standards may limit the number of character witnesses presented or may accept written affidavits of character instead.

-- 7. All procedural questions are subject to the final decision of the Director of Student Conduct and Community Standards. - 8.
-After a Formal Hearing, the Council will deliberate and determine, by majority vote, whether it is more likely than not that the Respondent has violated the Student Code of Conduct.
-The Director of Student Conduct and Community Standards (or designee) will be present and available as a resource during all deliberations.
-When a finding is determined, if the finding is that of a policy violation, the Council will determine an appropriate sanction(s).
-The Director of Student Conduct and Community Standards (or designee) is responsible for informing the Council of applicable precedent and any previous conduct violations by the Respondent.
-The Council Chairperson will prepare a case adjudication report, written to the attention of the Director of Student Conduct and Community Standards, detailing the finding(s), the information cited by the Council in support of its finding, and any information the Council excluded from its consideration and why.
+The Director of Student Advocacy and Accountability may limit the number of character witnesses presented or may accept written affidavits of character instead. - 7.
+All procedural questions are subject to the final decision of the Director of Student Advocacy and Accountability. - 8.
+After a Formal Hearing, the Hearing Panel will deliberate and determine, by majority vote, whether it is more likely than not that the Respondent has violated the Student Code of Conduct.
+The Director of Student Advocacy and Accountability (or designee) will be present and available as a resource during all deliberations.
+When a finding is determined, if the finding is that of a violation, the Hearing Panel will determine an appropriate sanction(s).
+The Director of Student Advocacy and Accountability (or designee) is responsible for informing the Hearing Panel of applicable precedent and any previous violations by the Respondent.
+The Hearing Panel Chair will prepare a summary report, detailing the finding(s), the information cited by the Hearing Panel in support of its finding, and any information the Hearing Panel excluded from its consideration and why.
 This report should conclude with any recommended sanctions.
-This report will be submitted to the Director of Student Conduct and Community Standards within two (2) days from the end of deliberations. - 9.
-The Director of Student Conduct and Community Standards reserves the rights to make appropriate modifications to the Council's report and will then implement and inform the Respondent and Complainant (if applicable by law or university policy) of the final determination within seven (7) days of the hearing.
+This report will be submitted to the Director of Student Advocacy and Accountability no later than two (2) business days after deliberations. - 9.
+The Director of Student Advocacy and Accountability reserves the right to make appropriate modifications to the Hearing Panel's report. - 10.
+The Director of Student Advocacy and Accountability will then implement and inform the Respondent and Complainant (if applicable by law or University policy) of the final determination within five (5) business days of the hearing.
 Notification will be made in writing and will be delivered based on the previously established methods of notice.
-Once mailed, emailed and/or received in-person, such notice will be presumptively delivered. - 10.
-There will be a single verbatim record, such as a tape recording, for all Formal Hearings.
+Once mailed, emailed and/or received in-person, such notice will be presumptively delivered.

+11. There will be a single verbatim record, such as a tape recording, for all Formal Hearings.
 Deliberations will not be recorded.
-The record will be the property of the university and maintained according to the university's record retention policy.
+The record will be the property of the University and maintained according to the University's record retention policy.